Innocent9712/Innocent9712/README.md

 - 🔭 I’m currently working on getting better as a Frontend Engineer.
 - 🌱 I’m currently learning Next.js and Cloud Engineering.
-- 👯 I’m looking to collaborate on projects that are fun and exciting.
+- 👯 I’m looking to collaborating/working on projects that are fun and exciting.
 - 📫 You can reach me via my [email](mailto:chukwuemeka140@gmail.com) or my socials above.
 <br/><br/>